Understanding Video Encryption For Video Security

 Video encryption helps in converting video content into ciphertext and decrypting it to only an authorized person.
 In short, any unauthorized person cannot access the videos.
 It makes sure a safe and secure streaming of online content.
 When talking about encryption, there are two major encryption types are known namely AES and DRM.

 From the initial upload of the video to the delivery of the content to the viewer, there are three major stages where the video needs to be encrypted.

 When video content is at rest, it needs to be kept in a decrypted form.
 If any unauthorized person tries to access the video, he/she will not be able to do so because of the encryption at rest.

 Wherever there is any request to watch the video content, it is likely to be shared over the internet.
 It all needs to be shared under a TLS or SSL connection.
 In this scenario, if the unauthorized user gets access to the video content, they will not be able to get the video content but only get the gibberish.

 A secured platform provides a secured video that will make sure decryption under an authorized player.
 Encryption during playback will a reliable option to get a fully secured delivery of the content.

 Protection Using Advanced Encryption Standard (AES)

-AES-based encryption allows owners to encrypt video content using a cryptographic key either 128-bit or 256-bit.
+AES-based video encryption allows owners to encrypt the content using a cryptographic key either 128-bit or 256-bit.
 The end-user also requires a similar key to play that video.
 Anyone without access would not be able to access the content.
 It is a fool-proof way to get encrypted content.

 However, it is secured till the time the keys are safe.
 Safety becomes an issue when any hacker gets access to the keys.
 And that’s why one needs to keep the keys safe.